amzn/differential-privacy-bayesian-optimization/README.md

 #### Example
 Let's review an example of running a full experiment for an already provided algorithm.
-We will use Adult dataset/Logistic Regssion/Adam optimizer.
-Switch to project's root folder, make sure dependecies above are installed, and update PATH and PYTHONPATH variables as needed.
+We will use Adult dataset/Logistic Regression/Adam optimizer.
+Switch to project's root folder, make sure dependencies above are installed, and update PATH and PYTHONPATH variables as needed.
 For example, this verifies that we have gpflowopt installed:

 ```
 pip freeze | grep -i gpflowopt